 21. Choosing a colour (including white) from store samples is a common mistake.
 Buy paint samples and paint some of your chosen space.
 After living with it a few days you will make your choice.

-22. Matt white floorings are beautiful but dirt is instantly obvious.
+22. Matte white floorings are beautiful but dirt is instantly obvious.
 Instead, use that colour in low traffic area.
 Choose a textured mid-tint for high traffic areas.